awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.CrossRegionAutomatedBackups.md

 ## Backup replication with RDS for SQL Server<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.CrossRegionAutomatedBackups.sq"></a>

 Amazon RDS supports backup replication for all currently available versions of RDS for SQL Server\.

-**Note**
-Backup replication isn't supported for encrypted SQL Server DB instances\.
-Make sure to clear the **Enable encryption** check box when you create a SQL Server DB instance for which you want to use backup replication\.